 - Remove lumber or freestanding wood from the base of your house.

 - Clip away any vegetation, such as shrubs, that might be touching the foundation or exterior walls.

 - Avoid planting trees or other large plants too close to your home.

 Any hole or open space at the exterior of your home is an open invitation for termites to invade.
 Repair and seal cracks, voids, or other potential entry points with caulk in the foundation, walls, basement, etc.

-Have your house inspected each year by a pest control professional.
+Have your house inspected each year by a pest control and termite control professional.
 It doesn’t take long and may save you time and money in the long run.
-It could even save your home!
+It could even save your Arizona home!